aodhanlutetiae/j_book/collections.md

 # Collections

-Lists of datasets built by journalists or governments or others.
+Lists of datasets released by journalists or governments or others.

 [538: all story datasets](https://fivethirtyeight.datasettes.com/fivethirtyeight)